BDC Hamburger Icon

 Open row

-If you’re considering offering employee benefits, there are few perks workers desire more than a 401(k) retirement plan.
+If you’re considering offering employee benefits, few perks are more desirable to workers than a 401(k) retirement plan.
 As such, many employers use robust retirement plan options to attract and retain quality employees.
-We’ll explain why a 401(k) plan is a popular choice for business owners and employees and explain how to set one up with a top provider.
+We’ll explain why a 401(k) plan is a popular choice for business owners and employees and share how to set one up with a top provider.

 What is a 401(k) plan?

-A 401(k) plan is an employer-sponsored benefit that allows employees to save money for retirement.
+A 401(k) plan is an employer-sponsored benefit that helps employees save money for retirement.
 According to the IRS, a 401(k) is a feature of a qualified profit-sharing plan that allows employees to contribute a portion of their wages to individual accounts.
-Employees typically have several choices for the types of investments the money is put into.
+Employees typically have several investment options for how their money is allocated.

 How do 401(k) plans work?